MENU

 Florida Tech’s strong focus on science and research provides access to unique classes and opportunities that set our program apart.

 The specialized animal behavior and cognition core curriculum is enhanced by an exciting range of electives that let you tailor your program to your individual interests and goals.
-Delve into areas such as behavioral science, cognition and learning, wildlife conservation, marine mammals, aquaculture, biology and physiology—the choice is yours.
+Delve into topics such as behavioral science, cognition and learning, wildlife conservation, marine mammals, aquaculture, biology and physiology—the choice is yours.

-Your degree culminates in a field internship, where you’ll apply what you’ve learned and build valuable experience.
+Your degree culminates in a field internship, where you’ll apply what you’ve learned and build valuable hands-on experience.

 Courses include: